c3lab/tapas360/README.md

 2. https://www.interdigital.com/data_sets/salient-360-dataset
 3. https://github.com/V-Sense/VR_user_behaviour

+It is our plan to provide helper scripts to convert those dataset to a format that is understood by the default HMD emulator provided by TAPAS-360°.
+Of course, it is always possible modifying the HMD behavior by, f.i., inheriting from the ``HMDEmulator`` class.

 ## Documentation
-Documentation can be build using ``sphinx``.
+Documentation can be built using ``sphinx``.
 To build the documentation in HTML format:

     cd docs/sphinx
 	make html

 The documentation will be made available in ``docs/sphinx/_build/html``.
+Many other options are available (f.i., Latex, epub, etc), run ``make`` to discover all of them.

+## Features to be implemented soon
+[ ] Saliency maps data integration: to allow the design of saliency-based viewport adaptive algorithms

+You are encouraged to add submit feature requests in the Issues section.